jsigman/Duke-Singapore-MLSS-2019/README.md

 ## Before you arrive
 #### Required
-Please follow the instructions in the installation documents for Mac: [DS_Workshop_Installation_macOS.PPTX](https://github.com/jsigman/Duke-Singapore-MLSS-2019/blob/master/DS_Workshop_Installation_macOS.PPTX) or Windows 10: [DS_Workshop_Installation_Win10.pptx](https://github.com/jsigman/Duke-Singapore-MLSS-2019/blob/master/DS_Workshop_Installation_Win10.pptx) These will guide you through the installation of Python, TensorFlow, and Jupyter Notebook, the software we'll be using for our afternoon "hands-on" sessions.
+Please follow the instructions in the installation documents for Mac: [DS_Workshop_Installation_macOS.PPTX](https://github.com/jsigman/Duke-Singapore-MLSS-2019/blob/master/DS_Workshop_Installation_macOS.PPTX) or Windows 10: [DS_Workshop_Installation_Win10.pptx](https://github.com/jsigman/Duke-Singapore-MLSS-2019/blob/master/DS_Workshop_Installation_Win10.pptx).
+You'll need to click the "Download" link once you're on the page.
+These will guide you through the installation of Python, TensorFlow, and Jupyter Notebook, the software we'll be using for our afternoon "hands-on" sessions.

 Alternately, and if you are more familiar with installation from the command line, please follow the instructions in the notebook labeled [00A_TensorFlow_Installation.ipynb](https://github.com/jsigman/Duke-Singapore-MLSS-2019/blob/master/00A_TensorFlow_Installation.ipynb).
 This has the installation steps required for Mac, Windows, and Ubuntu (GNU/Linux).